MicrosoftDocs/power-platform/power-platform/admin/support-environment.md

 ### What is the consent form in the New support request page?

-To assist with diagnosing and resolving a support issue, you can consent to the creation of a [Minimal](copy-environment.md#copy-over-everything) or a [Full](copy-environment.md#copy-over-customizations-and-schemas-only) copy of the environment with the issue.
+To assist with diagnosing and resolving a support issue, you must consent to the creation of a [Minimal](copy-environment.md#copy-over-everything) or a [Full](copy-environment.md#copy-over-customizations-and-schemas-only) copy of the environment with the issue.
+The consent form shown below records your instructions to Microsoft for the creation of a support environment.

 > [!div class="mx-imgBorder"]
 > ![](./media/consent-support-environment.png "Consent for support environment")